MENU

 Bacillus subtilis and Bacillus licheniformis bacteria in the human intestine.
 Colonic irrigation in Aberystwyth

-Maintaining an optimal balance of the intestinal microflora that inhabit the human colon is vital.
-It also allows the body to remain healthy on the internal and external.
+Maintaining an optimal balance of the intestinal microflora that inhabits the human colon is vital.
+It also allows the body to remain healthy on both the internal and external levels.
 Moreover, we need intestinal bacteria for all sorts of processes.

 According to a recent study published in Integrative Medicine: A Clinician’s Journal, the digestive tract not only processes breakfast, lunch and dinner.
 The intestinal microflora controls many processes in the body.
-It prevents many diseases as well as dramatically affects the well-being of people.
+It prevents many diseases and dramatically affects people’s well-being.

-Creating a unique composition of human intestinal microflora begins from the moment of birth when the baby gets bacteria that live in the mother’s birth canal.
+Creating a unique composition of human intestinal microflora begins from birth when the baby gets bacteria that live in the mother’s birth canal.
 “Primary colonisation of the intestine plays an important role in the formation of the composition of the microbiome in an adult,” the researchers report.

 Internal and external factors

-However, in the subsequent life of each person, there are internal and external factors.
+However, in each person’s subsequent life, internal and external factors exist.
 That can affect the composition of the intestinal microflora, including:

 • foods that make up the daily diet;